 - There may be pain and stiffness in the upper and lower part of the back.

 - Dizziness, blurred vision, pain in the jaw or pain on swallowing, and unusual sensations of the facial skin may occur for a short while, but soon go.
 Tell a doctor if any of these persist.

 - Some people feel tired and irritable for a few days and find it difficult to concentrate.

 How is a whiplash neck sprain diagnosed?

 Your doctor will usually be able to diagnose whiplash from the description of the way the accident occurred, the typical symptoms, and by examining you.
-An examination of your neck and arms can check that there are no signs of damage to the vertebrae or spinal nerves or spinal cord.
+An examination of your neck and arms can check that there are no signs of damage to the bones of your spine (vertebrae) or to your spinal nerves or spinal cord.
 If these are suspected then further tests may be recommended.